mgpauly1458/mgpauly.github.io/projects/IC-protobot.md

 ## Motor Encoders

 The robot uses ten motors: six for forward and backward acceleration and four for steering the wheels left and right.
-We are using [Roboclaw](https://www.pololu.com/product/3284) motor encoders which communicate over serial ports.
+I used [Roboclaw](https://www.pololu.com/product/3284) motor encoders which communicate over serial ports.

 A 'roboclaw' object was created using C++ which acts as the bridge between the linux serial ports and the actual encoders ([source](https://github.com/anotheruser1458/IC_protobot/blob/main/catkin_ws/src/protobot/src/protobot_control/src/roboclaw.cpp)).
 This object is used by the ROS node ([source](https://github.com/anotheruser1458/IC_protobot/blob/main/catkin_ws/src/protobot/src/protobot_control/src/protobot.cpp)) to properly send and recieve data and control when the wheels spin.